Retrieval-Augmented Test Generation: How Far Are We?: Methodology

 \subsubsection{RAG Database Creation:}

-The Basic RAG approach stores all documents in a single database, reflecting the most common cases of RAG-based LLMs~\cite{wang2024coderag, chen2024code, nashid2023retrieval}.
-To investigate the impact of different RAG sources, we construct four types of Basic RAG databases: 1) all API documents combined, 2) all GitHub issues combined, 3) all StackOverflow Q\&A combined, and 4) a combination of the aforementioned three document types.
+The Basic RAG approach stores all documents in a single database, reflecting the most common cases of RAG-based LLMs~\cite{wang2024coderag, chen2024code, nashid2023retrieval}. \respto{1-1} \respto{1-4} Basic RAG retrieves the top-k documents from a shared database that aggregates documents related to all APIs across the five ML/DL libraries for each source (API documentation, GitHub Issues, StackOverflow Q\&As, and their combination).
+To investigate the impact of different RAG sources, we construct four types of Basic RAG databases: 1) all API documents combined, 2) all GitHub issues combined, 3) all StackOverflow Q\&A combined, and 4) an aggregation of the three.
 As mentioned previously, we discard all documents irrelevant to API usage.
 When filtering these documents, we additionally associate documents with APIs using simple string-matching heuristics.
 We use this mapping information to construct the RAG database for each API, which strongly constrains the search to relevant documents.
 This method provides a solid constraint for retrieving only pertinent documents.
-Consequently, we create a database for each API to search within when generating unit test cases for a particular API, defining the API-level RAG approach.
+Consequently, we create a database for each API to facilitate searching within when generating unit test cases for a particular API, thereby defining the API-level RAG approach.

-We construct the vector databases for the RAG using the \texttt{chromadb}\footnote{\url{https://www.trychroma.com/}} library, an open-source vector database designed for storing vector embeddings.
-It employs the nearest neighbor embedding search for efficient semantic search, utilizing Sentence Transformers~\cite{reimers2019sentencebert} to embed the documents.
+We construct the vector databases for the RAG using the \emph{chromadb}\footnote{\url{https://www.trychroma.com/}} library, an open-source vector database designed for storing vector embeddings.
+It employs the nearest neighbour embedding search for efficient semantic search, utilizing Sentence Transformers~\cite{reimers2019sentencebert} to embed the documents, which is considered a dense retrieval method.
+We employ the dense retrieval method as prior work has generally shown it to be more accurate than sparse retrieval methods~\cite{parvez2021retrieval, sawarkar2024blended}.